abdumamdouh/distributed-online-marketplace-system/README.md

 ## Quick Start

 Add your MONGO_URI to the default.json file.
-Make sure you set an env var for that and the jwtSecret on deployment
+Make sure you set an env var for that and the jwtSecret on deployment.

 ```bash
 # Install dependencies for server